Armaanjasim/eng103a_DevOps/readme.md

 - follow the steps above but name the instance different "ENG103A_ARMAAN_DB" for example.
 Also only sync the provision file as this instance does not need the app file.
 IMPORTANT: make sure you only allow access from your ip and not anywhere as this is a database which contains sensetive data.
 The only ports that should be enabled on this instance is the ssh and the Custom TCP port 27017 to do this:
     - click on your name under instances > security > security groups link > edit inbound rules > add rule > type: "Custom TCP" Port range: "27017" source: "my ip" description: "my ip only" > save rules
 - after this is done enter the vm and run the provision file which will update, install mongodb etc and change the mongod.config file automatically
-- after that is done we linked the two files using the public address ip that was used. which can be found on the aws website under the database instance
+- after that is done we linked the two using the public address ip that was used. which can be found on the aws website under the database instance
 - After this we want back on the application instance and made a variable "DB_HOST" and instead of using this **echo "export DB_HOST=mongodb://192.168.10.150:27017/posts"** you want to change the ip to the public ip address of the database that AWS provides.
 Mine looked like this: **echo "export DB_HOST=mongodb://54.216.91.241:27017/posts"**  however my ip is dynamic and it will change everyday.
 - once this is done you can go into your app directory and npm start and then test out if it works in the browser

+## Amazon Machine Image (AMI)
+- helps us save data if you want to terminate the instance or scared it might get deleted
+- helps us automate deployment on cloud

+### Creating Instance Using AMI
+- to create an AMI click on your instance click Actions > Image & Templates > Create Image
+- once this is done you can name your AMI whatever you wish however good naming practices allow you to know what AMI it is etc.
+- after this you can go to AMIs and find the one you just created and after you select it you can launch instance from image
+- with this you can select the instance type, configure instance details, add storage, add tags and configure security group again.
+With security group you can select an existing security group which allows you to have all of your.
+After you launch the instance you can ssh into it through gitbash.
+(Change "root" with ubuntu)